GST Refund Claim

 GST Refund for Exports

-If a refund claim is made on account of exports or supply to SEZ, the relevant invoice pertaining to the transaction must be submitted.
+If the applicant applies a refund claim on account of exports or supply to SEZ, the individual shall submit relevant invoice pertaining to the transaction.
 Along with the invoice, a statement containing the number and date of shipping bills or bills of export and the number and the date of the relevant export invoices, in a case where the refund is on account of export of goods must also be provided.

 In case of GST refund on account of export of services, along with the tax invoices, the relevant bank realisation certificates evidencing receipt of payment in foreign currency is also required to be submitted.